On this page

-- From the Quality Profiles page, select the name of the first profile you'd like to compare.
+- From the Quality Profiles page, click the name of the first profile you'd like to compare.

 - Select the second profile you'd like to compare from the Compare with drop-down menu.

-From here you can push rules between the two profiles using the buttons.
+From here you can activate rules between the two profiles using the arrow buttons.

-Additionally, users with the Administer Quality Profile privilege are notified by email each time a built-in profile is updated.
+Additionally, users with quality profile administration privileges are notified by email each time a built-in profile is updated.
 These updates can be caused by updating SonarQube or updating third-party analyzers.

-To import a profile from another SonarQube instance, do the following:
+To use a profile from one SonarQube instance on another SonarQube instance, take the following steps:

 - From the source SonarQube instance, open the quality profile you want to use.

-- Select Back up from the menu.
+- Select Back up from the gear drop-down menu.
 This exports the profile as an XML file.

-- From the target SonarQube instance, select the Restore button on the Quality Profiles main page.
+- From the target SonarQube instance, click the Restore button on the Quality Profiles main page.

-- Choose the XML file that you exported previously, and select Restore.
+- Choose the XML file that you exported previously, and click Restore.

-One profile for each language is marked as the default.
+One profile for each language is marked as the default profile.
 Barring any other intervention, all projects that use that language will be analyzed with that profile.
-To have a project analyzed by a non-default profile instead, start from Quality Profiles, and navigate to your target profile, then use the Projects part of the interface to manage which projects are explicitly assigned to that profile.
+To have a project analyzed by a non-default profile instead, start from Quality Profiles, and click through on your target profile, then use the Projects part of the interface to manage which projects are explicitly assigned to the profile.

 Each time a new SonarQube version is released, new rules are added.
-New rules won't appear automatically in your profile unless you're using a built-in profile or a profile extended from a built-in profile (see the Extending a profile section above).
+New rules won't appear automatically in your profile, however, unless you're using a built-in profile or a profile extended from a built-in profile (see the Extending a profile section above).

-If you're not using a built-in profile, you can compare your profile to the built-in profile to see which rules you're missing (see the Comparing two quality profiles section above).
+If you're not using a built-in profile, you can compare your profile to the built-in profile to see what new on-by-default rules you're missing (see the Comparing two quality profiles section above).